mskf3000/Tutorials-and-Cheat-Sheets/Postfix - Delete Specific Messages from the Mail Queue.md

-# Cheat Sheet - Postfix - Delete Specific Messages from the Mail Queue
+# Postfix - Delete Specific Messages from the Mail Queue

 By Jack Szwergold, September 17, 2015